alxs1234/2025_Playoff_Best_Ball/README.txt

 Wait for the script to finish running and then you will have a csv with the contest name in the NFL\scrape\ folder set in the configuration path

-Please note the script will double your team to you will likely have to delete rows 2-11 when you process it as it is just reading every team visible right now
+Please note the script will double your team so you will likely have to delete rows 2-11 when you process it as it is just reading every team visible right now